frantic0/sema-engine/README.md

 npm run build
 ```

-5. Test the sema-engine library in a [local example](https://github.com/frantic0/sema-engine/blob/main/test/index.html)
+4. Test the sema-engine library in a [local example](https://github.com/frantic0/sema-engine/blob/main/test/index.html)
 ```
 npm run dev
 ```

-To update submodule if there are any upgrades
+5. To update submodules if there are any upgrades (ATTENTION: this might break the sema-engine build)
 ```
 git submodule update --remote --merge
 ```